ivan-yin/SpringMVC-Spring-MyBatis/README.md

 -----------------------------------
 * You can find code generator from [the link](http://mybatis.github.io/generator/)
 * In the folder of mybatis-generator, you can find generator.xml and mybatis-generator-core-1.3.2.jar.
-* Download these two files in the folder of C:\mybatis, and run the following command: java -jar mybatis-generator-core-1.3.2.jar -configfile generator.xml -overwrite
+* Download these two files in the folder of path\mybatis, and run the following command: java -jar mybatis-generator-core-1.3.2.jar -configfile generator.xml -overwrite
 * Then Java POJOs that match the table structure will be generated.